1Copenut/C3/README.md

 ```

 ### Start App Server and Watch Files
-After all the NPM modules are installed, you&rsquo;ll see the standard prompt.
+After the NPM modules are installed, you&rsquo;ll see the standard prompt.
 At that time, run:

 ```javascript
 $ gulp